balaji1974/kafkaconnect/README.md

 Note: By default 2 topics will be created.
 One will have the name set in the database.history.kafka.topic parameter.
 This will hold the complete DDL details and will monitor for changes in DDL if the parameter is set.
 Another will have the name set by the combinataion of "database.server.name"."schema-name"."table-name"

+The below command will run cdc source connectors and you can watch the data flow from MySQL connect-standalone.sh connect-config/worker.properties connect-config/mysqlcdc.properties

 For us to see if we are receiving the data from the source create a consumer to the topic and check: kafka-console-consumer.sh --topic employeecdc --from-beginning --bootstrap-server localhost:9092

 kafka-console-consumer.sh --topic localhost.test.employee --from-beginning --bootstrap-server localhost:9092